 If you’re fed up seeing that your payments don’t show up on credit reports, do something about it now.

-1. Request a payment history from your lenders (such as the mortgage company or car finance company), and use it to dispute the incorrect entries
+Request a payment history from your lenders (such as the mortgage company or car finance company), and use it to dispute the incorrect entries

 To get the payment history, just call the customer service number and request a payment history.

-2. Take this payment history and use it to dispute the missing payments on the loan.
+Use this payment to dispute the missing payments on the loan.

 - Make sure that you attach your payment history when you make the dispute